HomeInvertebratesBrittle Star

 As echinoderms, brittle stars have a characteristic water vascular system comprising a network of fluid-filled vessels.

 The system opens to the exterior through a calcareous opening called the madreporite, which is usually located within one of the jaw plates on the lower side of the animal (unlike starfish, in which the madreporite is found on the upper surface).
+Most species possess a single madreporite on the underside of the disk, though in some deep-sea brittle stars, this opening is absent or not externally visible[1].
+Basket stars, however, have a single madreporite on each of their arms.

 Circulatory